ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * **triggering**: What is this?
 All entries are set to true
 * **optional**: What is this?
 12 of 2221 are set to true

-## Obsolete files
+## Archived files

-The following files are obsolete and are saved for reference.
+The following files were used to merge the ModelSEED and PlantSEED biochemistry and are saved for reference.

 * compounds.plantdefault_obs.tsv: List of compounds from PlantSEED biochemistry (includes obsolete IDs)
 * compounds.tsv: First attempt at merged compounds file, currently empty